MauraSlavin/HouseholdFinances/README.md

 ## Accounts Table
 1. ID*
-2. Account*: string - nickname for the account (i.e. "Household checking")
+2. NickName*: string - nickname for the account (i.e. "Household checking")
-3. TransDate*: datetime - date of the transaction initiated
+3. Image: string - name of the file containing the icon for this account (default: DefaultAcctImage.jpg)
+4. Purpose: string - what this account is used for

 ## Transactions Table
 1. ID*
 2. AccountID*: - ID of the account in the Accounts table
 3. TransDate*: datetime - date of the transaction initiated
 4. PostDate: datetime   - date the transaction posted/cleared; default TransDate
+5. Verified: boolean - true if the transaction has been verified by receipts or other means, default FALSE
 5. Amount*: float (2 decimal places) - amount of the transaction
 6. ToFrom*: string - where the transaction was going to or from
 7. Description: string - more information about the transaction; default empty